xvvvyz/tilde/README.md

 ## Usage

 To go to a site, enter the corresponding key.
-To view the available sites and their keys, press `enter`.
+To view the available sites and their keys, press `?`.
 If your input doesn't match any of the commands, a generic Google search will be triggered.
 For example:

 * Entering `r` would redirect you to [www.reddit.com](https://www.reddit.com).
 * Entering `t` would redirect you to [twitter.com](https://twitter.com).